Shiva Baby: Filming

 Shiva Baby was filmed over 16 days in August 2019 at an Airbnb in Flatbush, Brooklyn.
 Seligman chose the house on Argyle Road because of its dark wood interior and stained-glass windows providing a Yentl-like glow.
 The shoot was initially planned for summer 2018, which was postponed to 2019; Seligman then wanted to push it again, to 2020, to have more time to raise money, but Sennott "set a timebomb".
 The film mostly takes place in one location during one day.
 After scouting the house, Seligman built a model of the first floor out of Lego and used this to plan shots.
-She said that some of the main struggles related to continuity, particularly working with actors who were not always available at the same time.
+They said that some of the main struggles related to continuity, particularly working with actors who were not always available at the same time.
 The production had only "two days when [they] had the entire [principal] six-person cast together at the same time".
-Another struggle was the baby playing Rose, who would not stop crying; Seligman said this was a "learning experience" that caused her to rework some scenes to fit in a crying baby.
+Another struggle was the baby playing Rose, who would not stop crying; Seligman said this was a "learning experience" that caused them to rework some scenes to fit in a crying baby.
 The opening scene, set before the shiva at Max's apartment, was filmed on the last day.
 Seligman, with a largely female cast and crew, felt prepared for this and other scenes involving intimacy, but discovered during filming that the scenes were more vulnerable and required more sensitivity.

 Director of photography Maria Rusche used an Arri Alexa XT camera to shoot in fullscreen 2K resolution and Apple ProRes 4444 format, with Kowa anamorphic lenses as well as a 10:1 Cooke Cinetal zoom lens.
 About half of the film was shot handheld.
 Seligman and Rusche initially considered shooting Shiva Baby like a romantic comedy, but "the anxiety hook was what [they] found to set the tone for most of the process".
 Rusche discussed her equipment choices with IndieWire's Chris O'Falt, explaining that to capture the claustrophobia and anxiety in the film in the way they wanted, they needed to have Danielle surrounded by people but still allow the principal cast to play off each other.
 To achieve this, Rusche decided to use an anamorphic lens so that multiple characters can remain in shot together, through the wider field of view, while still being distinguished from background characters thanks to the lens's depth.
 They also wanted to utilize natural image distortion to emphasize Danielle's anxiety; Rusche said the effect of the Kowa lenses "helped make it feel like the walls could literally cave in on her" and had "a good balance of edge distortion without falling apart or losing too much sharpness at the edges".